Ohio Department of Health

 The Ohio Flex Program is focused on the following financial and operational improvement projects:

-- Conduct a financial and operational in-depth assessment and action plan with the use of a subcontractor
+- and conducting a financial and operational in-depth assessment and action plan with the use of a subcontractor.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration